 - Use cold cream: the heavy whipping cream must be very cold to whip up to a gorgeous whipped cream.
 Make sure you’re grabbing it straight from the fridge!

 - Adjust the sugar: as the cream has become fluffy and thick from beating, it will taste less sweet.
-Make sure to give your nearly finished whipped cream a taste and add a bit extra sugar as needed.
+Make sure to give your nearly finished cream a taste and add a bit extra sugar as needed.

 Knowing how to make whipped cream is handy for so many dishes and desserts.
 This recipe gives you all the steps, tips, and tricks to make perfect delicious whipped cream every time.